andreas-schoch/dominoscript/readme.md

 ## How does it work

-DominoScript uses Double-Six (aka `D6`) dominos to represent code.
+DominoScript by default uses Double-Six (aka `D6`) dominos to represent code.
 Double-six here means that each domino has 2 sides with up to 6 dots on each side.

-> I want DominoScript to eventually support `D3`, `D6`, `D9`, `D12` and `D15` dominos.
-But for now the `D-modes` won't be explained in much detail.
-Almost everything in this repo assumes `D6-mode` to be used.
+Everything is either:
+- an instruction
+- a number literal
+- or a string literal

+By default, everything will be parsed using base7.
+This behaviour can be changed using the [BASE](#Base) instruction.
+This means that with a higher base you can use dominos with more dots to represent larger numbers with fewer dominos.

 ### The Grid